TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 - Remove irrelevant tables
 - Rename "id" columns in "participant" and "study" tables
-- Add "participant_id" to all participant-specific tables
+- Add "participant_id" to all participant-specific tables (see [Participant Indexing](#participant-indexing) for more details)
-- Correct test accounts
+- Correct test accounts (see [Test Accounts](#test-accounts) for more details)
 - Remove admin and test accounts
 - Label columns redacted by server with "REDACTED_ON_DATA_SERVER"
 - Remove irrelevant columns
 - Identify any remaining blank columns
 - Identify and recode time stamp and date columns
+  - Correct blank "session", "date", and "date_submitted" in "js_psych_trial" table for some participants
+  - Note that participant 3659 is considered enrolled in TET but lacks screening data (see [TET Participant Flow](#tet_participant_flow) for more details)
+  - Recode system-generated timestamps as POSIXct data types in "EST" and user-provided timestamps as POSIXct data types in "UTC"
-  - Including create new variables for filtering data based on system-generated time stamps
+  - Create variables for filtering on system-generated time stamps (see [Filtering on System-Generated Timestamps](#filtering-on-system-generated-timestamps) for more details)
+  - Reformat user-provided dates so that they do not contain empty times, which were not assessed
-- Identify and rename session-related columns
+- Identify and rename session-related columns (see [Session-Related Columns](#session-related-columns) for more details)
-- Check for repeated columns across tables
+- Check for repeated columns across tables (see [Repeated Column Names](#repeated-column-names) for more details)
-- Correct study extensions
+- Correct study extensions (see [Study Extensions](#study-extensions) for more details)

 #### Part II.
 Filter Data for Desired Study

 Part II filters data for the Calm Thinking Study, but the "study_name" can be changed to filter data for the TET or GIDI studies if desired.

-- Define enrollment period and participant_ids
+- Define enrollment period and participant_ids (see [Enrollment Period](#enrollment-period) for more details)
 - Filter all data

 #### Part III: Calm Thinking Study-Specific Data Cleaning

 Part III cleans the Calm Thinking Study data.
 Most of the tasks will also be needed for TET and GIDI, but the code will need to be revised.

-- Note lack of data for some tables
+- Note lack of data for some tables (see [Launch of TET Study](#launch-of-tet-study) for more details)
-- Recode "coronavirus" column of "anxiety_triggers" table
+- Recode "coronavirus" column of "anxiety_triggers" table (see [Launch of TET Study](#launch-of-tet-study) for more details)
-  - Note: Column was not intended for Calm Thinking participants
 - Add participant information
   - Create variable describing how participants were assigned to condition
   - Create variable to differentiate soft and official launch participants
-  - Create variable describing how participants were classified as high/low dropout risk
+  - Create variable describing how participants were classified as high/low dropout risk (see [Dropout Risk](#dropout-risk) for more details)
   - Create indicator variable for coaching accounts
 - Exclude participants
   - Confirm that accounts for coaches have already been removed
   - Identify official-launch participant_ids and exclude soft-launch participants
 - Edit participant information: Participant spanning two studies
 - Obtain time of last collected data
-- Identify participants with inaccurate "active" column
+- Identify participants with inaccurate "active" column (see ["active" Column](#active-column) for more details)
 - Check "conditioning" values in "angular_training" and "study" tables
+  - Note that "conditioning" is blank for some rows of "angular_training"
+  - Check for participants in "TRAINING" after "firstSession", which should not occur
+  - Check that condition stays the same from "secondSession" through "fifthSession"
+  - Check for switching between "CONTROL" and another condition, which should not occur (see [Condition Switching](#condition-switching) for more details)
+  - Check for "conditioning" at Session 5 in "angular_training" table not matching "conditioning" at "COMPLETE" in "study" table
+  - Check for participants in "NONE", which should not occur
 - Clean "reasons_for_ending" table
 - Exclude screenings resembling bots
 - Identify and remove nonmeaningful duplicates
+- Handle multiple screenings (see [Multiple Screening Attempts](#multiple-screening-attempts) for details)
+  - Correct "participant_id" not linking to all screening attempts for corresponding "session_id"
+  - For duplicated values on DASS-21-AS items, "over18", and "time_on_page" for a given "session_id" and "session_only", keep last row
+  - Compute number of multiple rows per "session_id" at screening, mean "time_on_page" across multiple rows, and number of unique rows
+  - Compute column mean of unique values on DASS-21-AS items per "session_id"
+  - Compute DASS-21-AS total score "dass21_as_total" (as computed by system, not accounting for multiple entries)
+  - Multiply "dass21_as_total" score by 2 to compute "dass21_as_total_interp" for interpretation against eligibility criterion
+  - Create indicator "dass21_as_eligible" to reflect eligibility on DASS-21-AS
+  - Compute DASS-21-AS total score "dass21_as_total_anal" for analysis (accounting for multiple entries at screening)
-- Handle multiple screenings and report participant flow up to enrollment
+- Report participant flow up to enrollment and identify analysis exclusions (see [Participant Flow and Analysis Exclusions](#participant-flow-and-analysis-exclusions) for details)
+  - Report number of participants screened, enrolled, and not enrolled (for not enrolled, report reason based on most recent entry)
+  - Identify session_ids of participants who did not enroll to be excluded from any analysis of screening data
+  - Identify participant_ids of participants who did enroll to be excluded from any analysis
+  - Create indicator "exclude_analysis" to reflect participants who should be excluded from analysis and add it to "participant" table

+TODO: Jeremy to continue here

 - Identify unexpected multiple entries
 - Investigate unexpected multiple entries
 - Handle unexpected multiple entries